Studying abroad gives you the opportunity to consider fresh perspectives on your studies and the wider world.

 How studying abroad works with your degree

-You can spend your second year abroad with our extended four year Study Abroad option.
-This gives you three years at Cardiff and one year abroad.
+You can spend your third year abroad with our extended four year degree programme with Study Abroad option.
+This gives you three years in Cardiff and one year abroad, which is usually taken after your second year, and you will then return here for your final year.

 Funding varies according to where you choose to study.
 If you study in Europe, you may receive a monthly grant from the British Council under the Erasmus+ scheme.
 For other destinations you may receive a small bursary from the University’s Global Opportunity Centre to help towards costs.